talk2viren/umermansoor.github.io/_posts/2016-11-14-taking-responsibility-for-your-actions.md

 I'm reminded of this [email](https://lkml.org/lkml/2012/12/23/75) from Linus in which he gets furious at a kernel programmer for making up "*lame excuses*".
 (For the record, I strongly disagree with the language in the email.)

 Responsibility is a two-way street.
-It has to be both given and **accepted**.
+It has to be both given and accepted.
 I have seen managers foolishly thinking that they can walk up to an employee say out loud "*You are responsible for this*" or "*You own this*" and walk away.
-Responsibility is not assigned like this - the employee might agree half-heartedly and when things go south, finger will be pointed left and right.
+If the employee doesn't accept or accept half-heartedly, the responsibility gets diluted.
 The employee must be willing to accept the responsibility.
 Quoting from Pragmatic Programmer:

 > **Responsibility is something you actively agree to**.
 You make a commitment to ensure that something is done right, but you don't necessarily have direct control over every aspect of it.
 In addition to doing your own personal best, you must analyze the situation for risks that are beyond your control. **You have the right not to take on a responsibility for an impossible situation**, or one in which the risks are too great.
 You'll have to make the call based on your own ethics and judgment.